 What is Chipotle in Adobo?

 Chipotle in adobo (or “Chipotles en adobo”) are chipotle peppers soaked and canned (or jarred) in Mexican adobo sauce.
-You’ll find it in the ethnic aisle of the regular grocery store, or in Latin specialty markets.
+You’ll find it in the International aisle of the regular grocery store, or in Latin specialty markets.

 About Chipotle Peppers